 That is of course not to say that RCS was not supported by these networks.
-On the contrary, it was widely supported by most devices and software, and was available on the default Messages app on Android.
-Since SMS and MMS show no signs of slowing down (97% smartphone owners still use SMS to send text messages), RCS implementation and support is seen as low priority currently.
+On the contrary, it was widely supported by most devices and softwares and was available on the default Messages app on Android.
+Since SMS and MMS show no signs of slowing down (97% of smartphone owners still use SMS to send text messages), RCS implementation and support is seen as low priority currently.

 Due to this, in 2019 Google decided to take the matter into its own hands, enabling RCS implementation on Google/Android devices through its servers rather than mobile phone networks’ servers.
 However, if a certain network supports RCS, Google will allow said network to use its own servers to transfer messages.

 Google’s involvement allows to roll out RCS messaging on a wider scale and to finally bring a new, enhanced and all-encompassing messaging platform for Android devices, which have sought an upgrade to their default messaging app for a long time.

 RCS Chat is an RCS Universal Profile developed by Google and is Google’s own version of an internet-based messaging app similar to Apple’s iMessage or Facebook’s Messenger/WhatsApp.
 Fortunately for Android users, Chat will not be a standalone app but instead will replace the default messaging app on Android devices.
 It is important to mention that Google’s RCS Chat will be exclusive to Android devices only.